21 MINDFUL tools for managing presentation nerves

 5. Too much nervous energy

-Gradually work your way up your body from your toes, up to your head squeezing and then relaxing each part of your body.
+Gradually work your way up your body from your toes, up to your head.
+Squeezing and then relaxing each part of your body.
+Breathe in as you tense a body part and out as you relax it.

 6. Nervous due to inexperience